GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/overview.rst

       primitives_gmos_nodandshuffle.py
       parameters_gmos_spect.py
       primitives_gmos_spect.py
+      recipes/

 Recipe System targets of instrument packages are recipe libraries contained in ``recipes/`` and the ``primitives_X.py`` modules, which define the primitive classes.
-The ``parameters_X.py`` modules will be imported and used by the matching primitive class, but they are *not* targets of the Recipe System.
-The naming of the primitive and parameter modules is discretionary; targeted attributes are defined within the modules and classes.
+While the ``parameters_X.py`` modules will be imported and used by the matching primitive class, they are *not* targets of the Recipe System and do not provide, and shall not provide, a ``tagset`` attribute on those classes.
+The naming of the primitive and parameter modules and class names is discretionary;
+targeted attributes are defined only on discoverable classes.

 The ``recipes`` package is further delineated by subpackages described as "context" packages.
 Currently, two such contexts are defined within the instrument package recipe libraries defined under ``geminidr``, and which provide context-specific recipes: "qa" and "sq" recipes.
 The "qa" context provides Quality Assurance recipes of the kind used for near real-time processing at summit, whereas "sq" recipes provide pipeline definitions (recipes) for "science quality" data reduction.
 In general, "sq" context recipes `require` full calibration, including bias, flat, and fringe (GMOS) correction while "qa" recipes do not.
 Both the Reduce class and the ``reduce`` command line provide a default context, which can be overridden by the user with the ``--context`` option.
+See :ref:`Section 2.4, Definitions <defs>` for a refresher on these definitions.

 The Recipe System is ready built to handle any new and newly named context packages.
 Indeed, the Gemini Observatory has plans for a "quicklook" context, which is expected to provide one (or more) recipes that will facilitate quicklook capability.
+There is much more about instrument packages, recipes, and contexts in :ref:`Chapter 4, Mapper Class Interfaces <iface>`.

 .. note:: While it is entirely possible to allow unrestricted naming of subpackages and modules within an instrument package, the Recipe System is optimized to search packages of this form, which, in particular, allows the mapping algorithms to bypass lookup tables defined in the ``lookups/`` directory.
-Because the Recipe System conducts depth-first searches, the optimization expidites mapping by simply excluding subpackages and modules that are known not to be targets.
+Because the Recipe System conducts depth-first searches, the optimization expedites mapping by known exclusion: bypassing subpackages and modules that are known not to be targets.

 .. _calrq: